 “We named our company Netflix in 1998 because we believed Internet-based movie rental represented the future, first as a means of improving service and selection, and then as a means of movie delivery,” CEO Reed Hastings said at the time, “While mainstream consumer adoption of online movie watching will take a number of years due to content and technology hurdles, the time is right for Netflix to take the first step.”

 About 1,000 titles were available for streaming online, as opposed to 70,000 that Netflix offered in its DVD mail-to-order business.
 Although digital delivery was part of Reed Hastings’ strategy from inception, at the time of its launch the streaming service was provided as an add-on to the DVD subscriptions business.
 The primary motivation at the time was to slow down user churn.
-Q4 2006 results showed a net margin of 4.9%, with a net income of $12.7 million on $255 million of revenues.
+Q4 2006 results showed a net margin of 4.9%, with a net income of $12.7 million on $255 million of revenues compared to the history of Netflix.
 Although it needed to improve its margins, the company had also been seeing subscriber churn of more than 4% each quarter.

-Helped by the launch of streaming video, 2007 was the first time that Netflix generated upwards of $1 Billion in revenue.
+Helped by the launch of streaming video, 2007 was the first time in the history of Netflix that it generated upwards of $1 Billion in revenue.
 Over that year the company’s subscriber base grew 18%, revenues were up by 21% and net income was up by 36%, compared to the 2006 figures.
 The rise in revenue offset the increased costs from the online video initiative and strong competition helping the company generate higher profits.

 Partnership with Hardware Platforms